Japanese Vocabulary & Reading Practice: Hiroshima and Nagasaki

 原爆の日(げんばくのひ/genbaku no hi) which we saw in the second and third article titles could also be translated as “the day of the atomic bombing”.

-Let’s stay on this last article and read the first paragraph.
+Let’s stay on this last article and practicing reading the first paragraph.
 Especially if there are a lot of new words for you, I hope that having the 読み仮名(よみがな/yomigana) will be helpful.
-Let’s read through it -

 広島と長崎の両方の爆心地は平和記念公園になっています。それぞれ8月6日と9日に、原子爆弾の犠牲者を悼み、永遠の平和を願う式典が各公園で行われます。二つの市の住民だけではなく、多くの日本人が原子爆弾を投下された唯一の国の国民として、戦争と核兵器のない世界の実現を願っています。(ひろしまとながさきのりょうほうのばくしんちはへいわきねんこうえんになっています。それぞれ8がつむいかとここのかに、げんしばくだんのぎせいしゃをいたみ、えいえんのへいわをねがうしきてんがかくこうえんでおこなわれます。ふたつのしのじゅうみんだけではなく、おおくのにほんじんが、げんしばくだんをとうかされたゆいいつのくにのこくみんとして、せんそうとかくへいきのないせかいのじつげんをねがっています。/Hiroshima to Nagasaki no ryōhō no bakushinchi wa heiwa kinen kōen ni natte imasu.
 Sorezore hachigatsu muika to kokonoka ni genshi bakudan no giseisha o itami, eien no heiwa o negau shikiten ga kaku kōen de okonawaremasu.
 Futatsu no shi no jūmin dake de wa naku, ōku no nihonjin ga genshi bakudan o tōka sareta yūitsu no kuni no kokumin to shite, sensō to kakuheiki no nai sekai no jitsugen o negatteimasu.)

-You may have recognized some of the vocabulary from earlier in this video, but there may be other words that are unfamiliar to you.
+You may have recognized some of the vocabulary from earlier, but there may be other words that are unfamiliar to you.

 Are any of these words new?